OS 2200: Authentication

 The last two permit the use of biometrics, smart cards, and any other authentication mechanism supported by those technologies.

 Encryption

 OS 2200 provides encryption for data at rest through Cipher API, a software subsystem that encrypts and decrypts caller data.
 Cipher API also supports the use of a hardware accelerator card for bulk data encryption.

 For CMOS-based Dorado servers, CPComm provides SSL/TLS encryption for data in transit.
 For Intel-based Dorado servers, SSL and TLS are provided by openSSL, which is included in the Dorado firmware.
 All Dorado servers support TLS levels 1.0 through 1.2, as well as SSLv3, but SSL is disabled by default because of vulnerabilities in the protocol.

 Both CPComm and Cipher API use the encryption services of CryptoLib, a FIPS-certified software encryption module.
 The AES and Triple DES algorithms are among the algorithms implemented in CryptoLib.

 OS 2200 also supports encrypting tape drives, which provide encryption for archive data.

+EDM

+SightLine Enterprise Data Manager (EDM) operates alongside the SightLine Software Suite as a core element of OS 2200 processing.
+Built as a J2EE application, EDM consists of two primary components: the Data Collector Service (DCS) and a web-based user interface.
+Together, these components deliver centralized oversight and management of data collection and maintenance, agent configuration, alert handling, reporting, and a browser-accessible interface for users.